-There are several different types of car insurance.
-Personal injury protection (PIP) coverage is one type.
+There are different types of car insurance.
+Personal Injury Protection (PIP) is one type of coverage.
 Collision coverage covers damage to the car you hit.
 Comprehensive insurance covers damage to other cars.
-Loss of use coverage gives you peace of mind if your car is stolen and you need to repair the damage.
-Learn more about all the different types of insurance in this article.
-And remember to shop around before you renew your policy.
+Loss of use coverage gives you peace of mind if your car is and you need to repair the damage.
 If you find yourself paying more than you need to for car insurance, take the time to shop around and compare quotes for your renewal.

 Personal injury protection

 Most states require personal injury protection coverage for cars.
-If you have health insurance but the limits are low and you think you might have to pay out of pocket for medical bills due to an accident, you should consider getting this coverage.
-It can cover medical expenses for you or your passengers, regardless of who was at fault for the accident.
-Personal injury protection insurance can be a good idea for many reasons.
+If you have health insurance but the limits are low and you think you may have to pay out-of-pocket for medical bills due to an accident.
+So you should consider getting this coverage.
+It can cover medical expenses for you or your passengers.
+Regardless of who was to blame for the accident.
+Personal injury protection insurance can be a good idea for several reasons.
 It can help pay medical bills if someone is seriously injured and cannot work because of the injuries.
-It can also cover medical supplies and prosthetic devices.

 Many people are unaware that personal injury protection is mandatory in no-fault states.
-It covers medical expenses for injured parties up to a certain amount, depending on the policy you have.
-You should check with your insurance provider to determine how much PIP you need to cover potential injuries and lost wages.
-If you’re unsure, try talking to them about a different plan.
+Depending on the policy you have, it covers medical expenses up to a certain amount for the injured party.
+How much PIP do you need to cover potential injuries and lost wages?
+You should check with your insurance provider to determine that.
+So try to talk to them about a different plan.
 If you’re still unsure, read WalletHub’s guide to PIP.

 Collision coverage

-Collision coverage pays for auto repairs resulting from an accident or object hit by your vehicle.
-If you don’t own a car and finance it, you can skip collision coverage.
-The other driver’s insurance may cover the damage to your car, and the insurance companies will deduct the amount of your premium from your claim.
-But if you are responsible for a car accident and you don’t have collision coverage, you’ll be responsible for the repairs.
+Collision coverage pays for auto repairs as a result of your vehicle being hit by an accident or object.
+If you don’t own a car and finance it, you can waive collision coverage.
+The other driver’s insurance may cover damage to your car.
+Insurance companies will deduct your premium amount from your claim.

-When you have collision coverage, you can claim for damages yourself without going through the other driver’s insurer.
-Hence, it’s a good idea to shop around to find the best collision coverage.
-In addition to your insurance policy, you should also check the prices of collision coverage from different types of car insurance providers to get the best deal.
-However, it is important to keep this in mind.
-The deductible is required only for uninsured drivers.
-So you need to find an insurance company that covers them.
+When you have collision coverage, you can claim for damages yourself without going through the other driver’s insurance company.
+You should also check collision coverage prices from different types of car insurance providers to get the best deal on your insurance policy.
+A deductible is only required for uninsured drivers.

 Comprehensive coverage

-Aside from collision and comprehensive coverage, you may want to consider adding this type of coverage to your policy.
-A high-valued car has a higher risk of theft, so comprehensive coverage may be necessary.
-Also, consider whether you live in an area with a high rate of car theft or high crime.
-A good way to decide whether you need comprehensive coverage is to estimate the value of your car.
+Apart from collision and comprehensive coverage, you may want to consider adding this type of coverage to your policy.
+High-value cars have a higher risk of theft, so comprehensive coverage may be necessary.
+You live in an area with a high car theft rate or high crime rate.
+A good way to determine if you need comprehensive coverage is to estimate the value of your car.
 There are online resources available to help you do this.
-Or, you can talk to a State Farm agent to get an idea of the value of your car.
+You can talk to a State Farm agent to get an idea of the value of your car.

-As a general rule, comprehensive coverage isn’t necessary, but most people do want it.
-However, comprehensive insurance is not required by law so it can help you save money if you own more than one car.
+As a general rule, comprehensive coverage is not necessary, but most people want it.
 You can choose to buy a single insurance plan for all your vehicles which will lower your overall premium.
-Regardless, you should always have enough car insurance coverage for all your vehicles.
-If you consider getting comprehensive coverage on your car.
-So if make sure it is listed in the policy.
+Regardless, you should always have adequate car insurance coverage for all your vehicles.
+If you want comprehensive coverage on your car.

 Loss of use coverage

-If you own a car, you can use the loss of use coverage to pay for a rental car or public transportation while you’re without a vehicle.
-Depending on the policy you buy, this coverage may be sufficient for a small two-door sedan or a large SUV.
-Talk to an insurance agent to determine what kind of coverage you need.
-After all, don’t want to be stranded somewhere without a car!
+If you own a car, you can use loss of use coverage to pay for a rental car or public transportation while you’re without the vehicle.
+Depending on the policy you purchase, this coverage may be adequate for a small two-door sedan or a large SUV.
+After all, there is no place to live without a car!

-Loss of use coverage can be an important part of your insurance policy if your car is not usable due to a car accident.
-This coverage pays for the costs of renting another car while your vehicle is being repaired.
-This coverage is optional but may be necessary if you depend on your vehicle for work, daily commuting, or other responsibilities.
-Even if you don’t plan to rent a car, you should consider adding this coverage to your policy.
+Loss of use coverage can be an important part of your insurance policy if your car becomes unusable due to a car accident.
+This coverage pays for the cost of renting another car while your vehicle is being.
+This may be necessary if you rely on your vehicle for work, daily commute, or other responsibilities.

 Loan/lease payoff coverage

 Loan/lease payoff coverage for car insurance is usually part of the monthly car payment.
 It is mostly used for gap insurance.
-The two types of car insurance have some similarities and differences, however.
+There are some similarities and differences between the two types of car insurance.
 Some insurance providers offer more loan/lease payoff coverage than others.
 If you’re not sure what you need, check your statement and contact your lender.
-Your lender may not know what to offer, so you’ll need to research the policy carefully before purchasing.
+Your lender doesn’t know what to offer.
+You will need to research the policy carefully before purchasing.

 If you want to save money on your car insurance, you can get gap insurance through your lender.
-If you have a loan you can opt for this insurance coverage as it pays up to 25% of the total value of your car.
-But the downside of this plan is that it can leave you with an unpaid balance of $1,375.
+You can opt for this insurance coverage if you have a loan as it pays up to 25% of the total value of your car.
+The downside of this plan is that it can leave you with an unpaid balance of $1,375.
 It is important to compare the benefits and costs of loan/lease payoff coverage before making a decision.